Should You Really Be Buying Vitamin C?

 Let me rattle them off and I'l explain why supplemental vitamin C is needed to help with them.

-When you're sick with a cold: Everyone knows you take vitamin C when you're sick, and that advice has turned out to be grounded in sound science.
-Taking anywhere from 10-20x the recommended amount of vitamin C during sickness can help boost your immune system's ability to fight off illness.
+To boost immunity during the winter months: Everyone knows you take vitamin C during those colder months when occasional congestion and the sniffles happen more often, and that advice has turned out to be grounded in sound science.
+Taking anywhere from 10-20x the recommended amount of vitamin C can help boost your immune system.

 In fact (and I agree with this), many experts advise taking 10x the daily value of vitamin C to help create an extremely powerful immune system.

-- If you have cardiovascular issues: Some of the most groundbreaking research regarding vitamin C supplements is on how it affects the heart.
-Vitamin C supplementation at 250mg is able to prevent plaque buildup in the arteries, while also restoring elasticity to the endothelium.
+- To strengthen cardiovascular health: Some of the most groundbreaking research regarding vitamin C supplements is on how it affects the heart.
+Vitamin C supplementation at 250mg is able to keep the arteries pliable and healthy, by helping to restore elasticity to the endothelium.

-- If you're trying to control blood sugar levels: "Human studies have now demonstrated that vitamin C supplements may help lower blood glucose levels in diabetics, with additional beneficial reductions in low-density lipoprotein (LDL) and plasma free radicals."
+- To keep blood sugar levels balanced: "Human studies have now demonstrated that vitamin C supplements may keep blood glucose levels in the normal range for those who are concerned about their blood sugar, with additional beneficial reductions in low-density lipoprotein (LDL) and plasma free radicals."

-- If you suffer from stomach issues: One of the most dangerous bacteria in the world is called Helicobacter pylori.
-Dozens of diseases and conditions have been associated with its presence in the stomach.
-Excitingly, taking supplemental vitamin C has been shown to help reduce the number of antibiotics it requires to kill this dangerous pathogen.
+- To help fight bad bacteria in the stomac: One of the most dangerous bacteria in the world is called Helicobacter pylori.
+Dozens of problems have been associated with its presence in the stomach.
+Excitingly, taking supplemental vitamin C has been shown to help boost the stomach's ability to protect itself against this bad bacteria.

 - You want to protect your eyesight: Despite what people believe, vitamin C plays a huge role in eye health.
 As Dr Mercola writes:

-Researchers from King's College London in the U.K measured the opacity of participants’ cataracts over a 10-year period, starting when the participants were about 60 years old.
+Researchers from King's College London in the U.K measured the [clarity] of participants’ [vision] over a 10-year period, starting when the participants were about 60 years old.
 They also surveyed the participants about their nutrient intake.

-The first measurement revealed those with a high intake of vitamin C had a 20 percent lower risk of cataracts.
+The first measurement revealed those with a high intake of vitamin C had a 20 percent [higher chance of healthier, clearer vision].

-Ten years later, a vitamin-C-rich diet was linked to a 33 percent lower risk of cataract progression.
+Ten years later, a vitamin-C-rich diet was linked to a 33 percent [higher chance of clearer vision].
 Study author Dr. Christopher Hammond, professor of ophthalmology at King's College London, told Medical News Today:4

-"The most important finding was that vitamin C intake from food seemed to protect against cataract progression.
-While we cannot totally avoid developing cataracts, we may be able to delay their onset and keep them from worsening significantly by eating a diet rich in vitamin C."
+"The most important finding was that vitamin C intake from food seemed to protect against [age-related vision loss].
+While we cannot totally avoid [fading vision], we may be able to delay their onset and keep them from worsening significantly by eating a diet rich in vitamin C."

 The study only evaluated dietary intake of vitamin C, although past research has also shown long-term vitamin C supplementation may also be useful.